 - Special Groups

-On this mini tutorial i will covered some basic actions on Linux Systems related to user account management, as an system administrator there are some basic actions we can make like create, delete and modify users.
-You can check all options using man command (man useradd).
+In this mini tutorial, I will cover some basic actions on Linux Systems related to user management, as a system administrator there are some basic actions we can make like create, delete and modify users.
+You can check all options using the man command (man useradd).

 - useradd – Create User